The “VOMIT” System: A Proven Journaling Framework by Campbell Walker

 M: Mindset — Train How You Think

-Your mindset is the operating system of your brain.
+Your mindset is your brain’s operating system.
 And like software, it needs updates.

 I: Ideation — Generate Ideas Like a Muscle

-- Open the Loop — Write down a question before bed and let your brain answer it overnight.
+- Open the Loop: Write a question before bed and let your subconscious answer it.

 T: Trajectory — Track Your Direction